apicco/trajectory_alignment/_wiki/Installation.md

 	sudo python3.5 setup.py install --user

-For more installation schemes visith the *Installing Python Modules* documentation [page](https://docs.python.org/3/install/).
+For more installation schemes, please visit the *Installing Python Modules* documentation [page](https://docs.python.org/3/install/).

 The `trajalign` package is now ready to use.
 Refer to the [documentation](Home) and to these [examples](Examples).
 The scripts to run the examples are also present in the folder you downloaded and will help you to learn how to use the package.